dantogno/unity-scripting-upgrade/README.md

 # unity-scripting-upgrade

-This an [article](https://docs.microsoft.com/en-us/visualstudio/cross-platform/unity-scripting-upgrade) and accompanying sample project demonstrating new features available with Unity's .NET 4.x scripting upgrade.
+This [article](https://docs.microsoft.com/en-us/visualstudio/cross-platform/unity-scripting-upgrade) and accompanying sample project demonstrating new features available with Unity's .NET 4.x scripting upgrade.

 You can try a web build of the sample project here: https://nightcity.itch.io/whos-that